Open science: Popular Science Writing

 The first popular science periodical of its kind was published in 1872, under a suggestive name that is still a modern portal for the offering science journalism: Popular Science.
 The magazine claims to have documented the invention of the telephone, the phonograph, the electric light and the onset of automobile technology.
 The magazine goes so far as to claim that the "history of Popular Science is a true reflection of humankind's progress over the past 129+ years".
-Discussions of popular science writing most often contend their arguments around some type of "Science Boom".
+Scholarly discussions of popular science frequently reference the concept of a 'science boom,' a period of rapid public interest in scientific topics.
 A recent historiographic account of popular science traces mentions of the term "science boom" to Daniel Greenberg's Science and Government Reports in 1979 which posited that "Scientific magazines are bursting out all over.
 Similarly, this account discusses the publication Time, and its cover story of Carl Sagan in 1980 as propagating the claim that popular science has "turned into enthusiasm".
 Crucially, this secondary account asks the important question as to what was considered as popular "science" to begin with.
-The paper claims that any account of how popular science writing bridged the gap between the informed masses and the expert scientists must first consider who was considered a scientist to begin with.
+Historians must first clarify what constituted scientific expertise before analyzing how popular writing bridged the gap between scientists and general audiences.

 Collaboration among academies

 In modern times many academies have pressured researchers at publicly funded universities and research institutions to engage in a mix of sharing research and making some technological developments proprietary.
-Some research products have the potential to generate commercial revenue, and in hope of capitalizing on these products, many research institutions withhold information and technology which otherwise would lead to overall scientific advancement if other research institutions had access to these resources.
-It is difficult to predict the potential payouts of technology or to assess the costs of withholding it, but there is general agreement that the benefit to any single institution of holding technology is not as great as the cost of withholding it from all other research institutions.
+Some research has commercial potential.
+Hoping to capitalize on it, many institutions restrict access to information and technology, thereby slowing scientific progress that might otherwise benefit from wider collaboration.
+While predicting the commercial value of research is difficult, there is consensus that the benefits to a single institution of proprietary control are outweighed by the collective costs to the broader research enterprise.

 Coining of term "Open Science"

 Steve Mann claimed to have coined the term "Open Science" in 1998.
 He also registered the domain names openscience.com and openscience.org in 1998, which he sold to degruyter.com in 2011.
 The term was previously used in a manner that refers to today's 'open science' norms by Daryl E. Chubin in his 1985 essay "Open Science and Closed Science: Tradeoffs in a Democracy".
 Chubin's essay cited Robert K. Merton's 1942 proposal of what we now refer to as Mertonian Norms for ideal science practices and scientific modes of communication.
-The term was used sporadically in the 1970s and 1980s in various scholarship to refer to different things.
+The term appeared intermittently throughout 1970s and 1980s academic literature, where it was applied to a diverse range of concepts.